paytabscom/paytabs-ios-library-sample/README.md

 1. Follow the guide [Steps to configure Apple Pay][applepayguide] to learn how to configure ApplePay with ClickPay.

-2. Do the steps 1 and 2 from **Pay with Card** although you can ignore Billing & Shipping details and Apple Pay will handle it, also you must pass the **merchant name** and **merchant identifier**.
+2. Do the steps 1 and 2 from **Pay with Card** although you can ignore Billing & Shipping details and Apple Pay will handle it, also you must pass the **merchant name** and **merchant identifier** parameters.

 ```
-let configuration = PaymentSDKConfiguration(profileID: "*your profile id*",
+let configuration = PaymentSDKConfiguration(profileID: profileID,
-                                    serverKey: "*server key*",
+                                       serverKey: serverKey,
-                                    clientKey: "*client key*",
+                                       clientKey: clientKey,
-                                    cartID: "12345",
-                                    currency: "AED",
+                                       currency: "SAR",
                                        amount: 5.0,
-                                    merchantName: "Flowers Store",
-                                    cartDescription: "Flowers",
-                                    merchantCountryCode: "ae", // ISO alpha 2
-                                    merchantIdentifier: "merchant.com.bundleID",
-                                    paymentNetworks: nil,
-                                    forceShippingInfo: false)
+                                       merchantCountryCode: "SA")
+            .cartDescription("Flowers")
+            .cartID("1234")
+            .screenTitle("Pay with Card")
+            .merchantName("Flowers Store")
+            .merchantAppleBundleID("merchant.com.bundleID")
+            .simplifyApplePayValidation(true)

 ```